decacis/godot_oculus_platform/docs/functions/in-app-purchases.md

 Launches a checkout flow for the product with the given SKU.
 The user will be able to complete the purchase or cancel it.

-**Returs:** A `GDOculusPlatformPromise` that will contain a `Dictionary` with the product information if fulfilled.
+**Returns:** A `GDOculusPlatformPromise` that will contain a `Dictionary` with the product information if fulfilled.
 The promise will error if we couldn't launch the checkout flow.

 Example response:
 ``` json linenums="1"